rollinhand/rollinhand.github.io/_posts/2018-03-04-c3faces-1-dot-1-officially-released.md

 In the above example Y-axis is not visible in the diagram.

 ## Showcase update
-If you want to see version 1.1 with axis configuration in action, please visit the [official showcase](http://c3faces.kivio.org).
+If you want to see version 1.2 with axis configuration in action, please visit the [official showcase](http://c3faces.kivio.org).

 ## Further information
 Changelog about further changes between previous version and the present one can be found in the official [Changelog](https://github.com/rollinhand/c3faces/blob/master/CHANGELOG) in the GitHub repository.

+This post was updated to version 1.2 because prior version contained a bug which lead to non working axis configuration.

 Have fun while playing around with C3Faces and if you find any issues or have suggestions for new features please [leave a comment](https://github.com/rollinhand/c3faces/issues).